Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Interaction Morawetz bounds for the linear paradifferential flow

 \section{Interaction Morawetz bounds for the linear paradifferential flow}

 In this and the next section we study the linear paradifferential equation associated to a solution $u$ to the quasilinear Schr\"odinger flow \eqref{qnls}.
-This is a key step in the proof of the local well-posedness result in Theorem~\ref{t:local}.
-Here we prove bilinear $L^2$ bounds for the linear paradifferential equation.
-In the next section we prove Strichartz estimates.
+This is a key step in the proof of the local well-posedness result in Theorem~\ref{t:local}, which is carried out in Section~\ref{s:lwp}.
+Here we prove bilinear $L^2_{t,x}$ bounds for the linear paradifferential equation.
+In the next section we prove Strichartz estimates for the linear paradifferential equation.

+To start with, we consider a one parameter family of functions $v_\lambda$ which are localized at frequency $\lambda$ and solve the linear paradifferential equations \eqref{para} with source terms $f_\lambda$ in a time interval $[0,T]$.
+Due to the frequency localization, both $v_\lambda$ and $f_\lambda$ are smooth in $x$.
+In order to insure that the equations \eqref{para} are meaningful, we make the qualitative assumptions